tuantva86/ultralytics-custom/docs/guides/azureml-quickstart.md

 This guide serves as an introduction to get you up and running with YOLOv8 on AzureML.
 However, it only scratches the surface of what AzureML can offer.
 To delve deeper and unlock the full potential of AzureML for your machine learning projects, consider exploring the following resources:

-- [Create a Data Asset](https://learn.microsoft.com/azure/machine-learning/how-to-create-data-assets1): Learn how to set up and manage your data assets1 effectively within the AzureML environment.
+- [Create a Data Asset](https://learn.microsoft.com/azure/machine-learning/how-to-create-data-assets): Learn how to set up and manage your data assets effectively within the AzureML environment.
 - [Initiate an AzureML Job](https://learn.microsoft.com/azure/machine-learning/how-to-train-model): Get a comprehensive understanding of how to kickstart your machine learning training jobs on AzureML.
 - [Register a Model](https://learn.microsoft.com/azure/machine-learning/how-to-manage-models): Familiarize yourself with model management practices including registration, versioning, and deployment.
 - [Train YOLOv8 with AzureML Python SDK](https://medium.com/@ouphi/how-to-train-the-yolov8-model-with-azure-machine-learning-python-sdk-8268696be8ba): Explore a step-by-step guide on using the AzureML Python SDK to train your YOLOv8 models.